 Symptoms of Vein Vascular Leg Pain

 The type of leg pain and the symptoms that accompany leg pain may help you identify the source of leg pain.
-Your leg pain may be caused by venous diseases if you experience the following symptoms:
+Venous diseases may cause leg pain if you experience the following symptoms:

 - A dull ache in legs.